nour-taqatqa/Data-science-Project-Airfare/README.md

 ## Airfare analysis from year 1995

 This project explores the trends of airfare for US-bound flights since 1995, and assesses any increases or decreases in price.
 All prices used are ticket-only prices (including taxes) and only account for 10% of all US-bound flights that happend from 1995 until now.
+All prices used are inflation-adjusted prices.

 Libraries used: pandas, numPy, matplotlib, seaborn, sklearn, tensorflow

 The project inlcudes descriptive analyses, statistical and contextual assumptions, visual representations and a supervised machine learning model.

-Main dataset used can be found at https://www.bts.gov/air-fares - all prices used are inflation-adjusted prices.
+Main dataset used can be found at https://www.bts.gov/air-fares

+The Jupyter Notebook HTML versino can be found here: file:///C:/Users/nours/Downloads/Project%201%20-%20Air%20Fare%20Over%20The%20Years%20.html